-Opinions expressed here are Mr. Lim’s own and should not be interpreted as the opinions of his employer or an attempt to influence the legislative action.
+The opinions expressed here are the author’s own and should not be interpreted as the opinions of his employer or an attempt to influence the legislative action.